HomeLatest NewsStartupsDeftech startup Sisir Radar raises $7 million to build private SAR satellite

 Preferred Source of Google

-Space and defence technology startup Sisir Radar has raised $7 million in a Series A funding round led by 360 ONE Asset, with participation from Shastra VC, as it looks to develop and deploy privately built radar satellites using indigenous technology.
+Space and startup Sisir Radar has raised $7 million in a Series A funding round led by 360 ONE Asset, with participation from Shastra VC, as it looks to develop and deploy privately built radar satellites using indigenous technology.

 The company said the funding will support its plans to launch what it describes as India’s first privately developed L-band synthetic aperture radar (SAR) satellite, aimed at providing high-resolution imagery that can be captured regardless of weather conditions, cloud cover or time of day.